In-Run Data Shapley for Adam Optimizer: Experiments

 \subsection{Practical Effectiveness}

-We evaluate the utility of our method through two distinct tasks: semantic source identification and data pruning.
+We evaluate the practical utility of our method on two rank-based data attribution tasks: semantic source identification and data pruning.

-\subsubsection{Semantic Source Identification.}
+\subsubsection{Semantic Source Identification}

-\textbf{Experimental Setup.} We examine whether data contribution under Adam optimization reflects genuine semantic influence.
-We use DistilGPT-2 (82M)~\citep{sanh2019distilbert,radford2019gpt2} trained on WikiText-2~\citep{merity2017pointer}.
-For efficiency, only the first $10\,\text{k}$ training lines ($\sim 350\,\text{k}$ tokens) are used for training, with the remaining data reserved for validation and testing.
-We focus exclusively on SGD- and Adam-aware In-Run Data Shapley attribution methods.
+\textbf{Experimental Setup.} We first evaluate whether Adam-aware attribution can recover semantically related source examples from an Adam-trained language model.
+We train DistilGPT-2 (82M)~\citep{sanh2019distilbert,radford2019gpt2} on WikiText-2~\citep{merity2017pointer}.
+For efficiency, we use the first $10\,\mathrm{k}$ training lines ($\sim 350\,\mathrm{k}$ tokens) for training and reserve the remaining data for validation and testing.
+We compare four methods: BM25, IF-Proxy, SGD-aware In-Run Data Shapley, and Adam-aware In-Run Data Shapley.

-\textbf{Semantic Perturbation Protocol.} For each trial, we randomly select a training example $z^{\ast}$ as the source sample.
-Based on $z^{\ast}$, we construct four types of validation queries with increasing semantic distance: (i) \emph{Partial exactly the same}, (ii) \emph{Paraphrase}, (iii) \emph{Significant paraphrase}, and (iv) \emph{Similar topic}.
-Paraphrases are generated using a large language model (DeepSeek).
-Each query is treated as a validation input $z^{(\mathrm{val})}$.

-\textbf{Evaluation Metric.} For each validation query $z^{(\mathrm{val})}$, we compute attribution scores $\phi_i$ for all training samples $z_i$.
-Samples are ranked according to $\phi_i$, and we record the rank position of the true source sample $z^{\ast}$.
-A lower rank indicates that the attribution method successfully identifies the training example most responsible for the validation query.
-We report the average rank across multiple paraphrases and multiple random trials.
+\textbf{Semantic Perturbation Protocol and Evaluation Metric.} For each trial, we randomly select a training example $z^{\ast}$ as the source sample and construct validation queries with increasing semantic distance: (i) \emph{Exact}, (ii) \emph{Partial}, (iii) \emph{Paraphrase}, (iv) \emph{Significant rewrite}, and (v) \emph{Similar topic}.
+The paraphrase and significant-rewrite variants are generated by a paraphrasing model and filtered using lexical-overlap constraints.
+Each generated query is treated as a validation input $z^{(\mathrm{val})}$.
+For each validation query $z^{(\mathrm{val})}$, we compute an attribution or retrieval score $\phi_i$ for every training sample $z_i$.
+We then rank all training samples and report the average rank of the true source sample $z^{\ast}$ across multiple queries and random trials.
+A lower rank indicates better source identification.

-\textbf{Results and Analysis.} Table~\ref{tab:semantic_robustness} reports the average rank of $z^{\ast}$ under different semantic perturbations.
-BM25 performs well only when lexical overlap is high, but its ranking quality degrades rapidly under paraphrasing and becomes unreliable for topic-level similarity.
-Influence-function-based attribution and SGD-based In-Run Data Shapley exhibit unstable behavior across scenarios, frequently failing to recover $z^{\ast}$ once surface similarity diminishes.
-In contrast, Adam-aware In-Run Data Shapley consistently assigns low ranks to the true source sample $z^{\ast}$ even under significant paraphrasing and similar-topic perturbations.
-This demonstrates that Adam-aware attribution captures {optimizer-mediated semantic contribution}, rather than relying on surface-level lexical overlap or memorization effects.
+\textbf{Results and Analysis.} Table~\ref{tab:semantic_robustness} reports the average rank of the true source sample.
+BM25 performs well when lexical overlap is preserved, especially in the exact, partial, and paraphrase settings, which is expected because BM25 directly relies on surface-form matching.
+Thus, BM25 should be viewed as a lexical retrieval baseline rather than an optimizer-aware attribution method.